dmitry-shchetinin/LineFlow/README.md

 #### Algorithm's options (optional)
 Tells the algorithm what the desired parameters of the approximation are and provides control parameters of some low-level functions.
-The following options are available (default values are in the brackets):
+The following options are available (default values are in the parenthesis):

 - Approximation type: inner or outer (inner),
 - Maximum approximation error in the current magnitude in percent (5.0),